Termite Mud Tunnels

 Where Can I Find Subterranean Mud Tunnels

-If your home or business has termites, you might find mud tunnels around the foundation, near pipes, in the crawlspace or attic, or around other access points.
+If your home or business has termites, you might find mud tunnels around the framing, near pipes, in the crawlspace or attic, or around other access points.
 When termites can’t gain access by eating through a material like concrete or metal, they dig tunnels around it.

 What Problems Can Subterranean Mud Tunnels Cause for Home or Business Owners?